Are multiple antiplatelet drugs better than fewer antiplatelet drugs for preventing early recurrence after stroke?

 The certainty of evidence was generally moderate or high.

 Multiple antiplatelet agents are more effective in reducing stroke recurrence but increase the risk of haemorrhage compared to one antiplatelet agent.
 The benefit in reduction of stroke recurrence seems to outweigh the harm for dual antiplatelet agents initiated in the acute setting and continued for one month.
-There is lack of evidence regarding multiple versus multiple antiplatelet agents.
 Further studies are required in different populations to establish comprehensive safety profiles and long-term outcomes to establish duration of therapy.